swcarpentry/matlab-novice-inflammation/reference.md

 :   A remark in a program that is intended to help human readers understand what is going on,
     but is ignored by the computer.
     Comments in MATLAB start with a `%` character and run to the end of the line;
-    comments in SQL start with `--`,
-    and other languages have other conventions.

 compose
 :   To apply one function to the result of another, such as `f(g(x))`.